shitpoet/saka/README.md

 2. Close popup when the background is clicked
 3. Do google search if the prompt starts or ends with `>` (or `<`, or `\` for lucky searches)
 4. Open new tabs next to the current one
+5. Fix bug with loss of a focus when the popup is opened while the page is loading

 ## Original readme